sourcegraph/handbook/content/ce/onboarding.md

 - Drawing from previous experience, make internal contributions by identifying opportunities and proposing and delivering solutions.

 After day 90, your role expectations will then align to the pre-defined CE career ladders of your current level.

+## CE Demo Certification

+Each CE is expected to receive certification.
+Certification means new CEs have demonstrated full proficiency in each criteria area and are prepared to be able to successfully conduct customer meetings on their own.

+For certification, a [rubric](https://docs.google.com/spreadsheets/d/1goSKFCPSrRSxw3iVUWEryORdzail96quHcc6ZAwh1LY/edit#gid=0) exists to assess a new CE's demo competency as they onboard to Sourcegraph.
+Each time a new CE leads a demo session, they will be shadowed by a tenured CE.
+Both the shadowing CE and the CE manager (via Chorus recording) will watch the demo and fill out a demo certification rubric.
+This will help provide feedback and give the new CE specific areas of focus.

+A CE is considered "Demo Certified" when they have scored a rating of 3 on all of the core competencies by both the tenured shadow CE and the CE manager.
+(Scoring options include: 1 - Insufficiently Demonstrated, 2 - Partially Demonstrated, 3 - Fully Demonstrated).